AdaCore/gnatstudio/docs/users_guide/extending.rst

 Redirecting the output to specific windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, GPS displays the output of all Python commands in the Python console.
-However, you might, in some cases, want to create other windows in GPS for this output.
+By default, GNAT Studio displays the output of all Python commands in the Python console.
+However, you might, in some cases, want to create other windows in GNAT Studio for this output.
 This can be done in one of two ways:

 * Define a new action